chrelerner/UiO-IN2090/README.md

 # UiO-IN2090: Databases and Data Modelling

-This cource teaches ER-Modelling and SQL.
+This course teaches ER-Modelling and SQL.